 - Listen Respectfully: Fully listening to the ideas of others will spark more of your own and allow you to build upon the ideas of others as well.

-It’s great to have a “devil’s advocate” to share the reasons something won’t work because it doesn’t help anyone to be surrounded by “yes men”.
+It’s great to have a “devil’s advocate” to share the reasons something won’t work.
+It doesn’t help anyone to be surrounded by “yes men”.
 But what about someone playing the opposite role?
-The role of optimistic, enthusiastic supporter is just as important!
+Don’t forget the role of optimistic, enthusiastic supporter is just as important!